ivank/ivank/README.md

 ### My status

-Currently residing in India and on the hunt for suitable employers.
+Currently residing in India and working for [Fluent Health](https://fluentinhealth.com).